 Research and conference travels are encouraged, and travel stipends for mini courses and PhD workshops are often available through the Swedish House of Finance (SHoF).

-Thesis work in progress is presented and discussed at the internal lunch workshops.
+Thesis work in progress is presented and discussed at the PhD seminar, which usually takes place on Wednesdays.
 The completed PhD thesis is made available to the interested public, and the student defends her/his thesis in an oral examination with an external discussant appointed by the faculty.
 After the seminar, the thesis committee consisting of three professors decides whether the thesis passes.